Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 Step #2 – Steam Clean

-If you own a steam cleaner (and honestly, everyone should invest in one), you can run it over any spots you’ve found casings that can handle heat and moisture.
-This will get a lot of deep-seated dirt out, but more importantly, the heat can kill bed bugs and their eggs.
+If you own a steam cleaner (and honestly, everyone should invest in one), you can run it over any spots you’ve found casings.
+Just make sure those surfaces can handle heat and moisture.
+This will get a lot of deep-seated dirt out of upholstered furniture.
+More importantly, the heat can kill bed bugs and their eggs.

-The trick is to apply the steamer’s heat evenly, as it can take several minutes for a bed bug to die at 140 degrees.
+The trick is to apply the steamer’s heat evenly if using a non-commercial model.
+This is because it can take several minutes for a bed bug to die at 140 degrees.
+Be sure to get into all the crevasses, such as mattress folds, cracks in bed frames, and other common hiding spots.

 If you don’t have a steamer, you can use a regular vacuum cleaner.
 However, this won’t be as effective and won’t actually kill any eggs or bed bugs it manages to suck up.
-Be sure to empty the canister or bag safely so any captured nasties can’t escape.
+Be sure to empty the canister or bag safely so these resilient pests can’t escape.

 Step #3 – Dry Clean